Hesket, Victoria

-Hesket is a locality in the Macedon Ranges Shire, in Victoria, Australia on the northern side of the Mount Macedon Range.
+Hesket is a locality in the Macedon Ranges Shire, in Victoria, Australia, on the northern side of the Macedon Ranges.
 The settlement was originally known as Ferny Creek.

-Hesket Post Office opened on 1 November 1866 and closed in 1971.
+Hesket post office opened on 1 November 1866 and was closed in 1971.

-Today the locality consists of the Hesket Primary School (State School 1004) and the Hesket-Kerrie CFA fire station.
+Today, the Hesket Primary School (State School 1004) and the Hesket-Kerrie CFA fire station are sited at the location.